-Insurance is important because it protects you from loss.
-Different types of policies include those that cover costs for accidents, illness and property damage.
-Insurance companies pool risk of loss by insuring multiple people who pay premiums for coverage.
+Everyone understands that an insurance is there to protect you against sudden and unexpected loss.
+Different types of policies cover against different losses, for example, a homeowner's insurance policy will protect against burglary and damage to the home, whereas a medical insurance policy will cover against personal accidents and illness.
+Insurance companies pool the risk of loss by insuring multiple people who pay premiums for coverage.
 This spreads the risk of loss among a large number of insured to distribute money to cover losses for a smaller number of people.

 If you own a car, you need liability insurance at a minimum in most states to cover damage you might cause to others in an accident.
 If you have a newer car, especially one on which you have a loan, you need additional insurance to cover damage to your car in a collision, as well as fire or weather damage and theft.
 Auto insurance handles coverage for injury to you or anyone else in your car and helps with expenses if an accident involves an uninsured motorist.
 You can find an inexpensive policy for low monthly premiums with a high deductible, the amount of damage reached before you get compensated.
 However, the higher you go above the minimum requirement, the more protection you have for you and your car.